-Your company is considering its warehousing options.
-You can invest in the necessary space and labor and handle it yourself.
-Or, you can partner with a warehousing provider and pay for a set amount of space and labor in its warehouse(s).
-But, what if there is no “set amount?”
+If your company is considering its warehousing options, you know that you can invest in the necessary space and labor and handle it yourself.
+Or you can partner with a contract warehousing provider and pay for a set amount of space and labor in its warehouse(s).
+But what if there is no “set amount?”
 What if your volumes fluctuate?
-When that’s the case, partnering with a flex warehouse provider may very likely be your best option.
+When that’s the case, partnering with a flex warehouse provider may be your best option.

 What Is a Flex Warehouse?

 Reduce Risk.
-If you build and staff a warehouse yourself, you take on a high amount of risk.
-Build it too big and you’re stuck wasting money on unused space.
-Build it too small and you pay for your space, plus additional space from an external provider to meet peak demand periods.
-The same too-big-or-too-small game applies when leasing a “set amount” of space (i.e., “contract warehousing”) as you’ll be locked in to the parameters you set at the start of your agreement.
-Flex warehousing removes these risks and allows you to fill a slot in an existing infrastructure that’s as big or as small as you need it to be.
+If you are set on acquiring a warehouse yourself, you are going to take on a high amount of risk.
+Take on too much square footage, and you’re stuck wasting money on unused space and labor.
+Take on too little, and you may find that you need to pay for additional space during peak periods – thus dramatically compounding your expenses.
+These long-term considerations are important in this low-vacancy market where leases often require a commitment of 7+ years at signing.
+The flex warehouse removes these risks and allows you to fill a slot in an existing infrastructure that’s as big or as small as you need it to be.

 What to Look for In a Flex Warehouse Provider